 The trees might be turning red and gold, the nights may be drawing in and the temperature dropping, but there’s no reason to hibernate.
-London has a huge variety of attractions to warm up your autumn and put the glow in your cheeks!
+There’s a huge variety of things to do in London to warm up your autumn and put the glow in your cheeks!
 Here at Merlin Events we’ve found 12 reasons why you should tear yourself from Netflix, put on a coat and scarf, and join in the fun!

 - Skylight – the rooftop playground at Tobacco Dock – is putting on its first autumnal-themed shindig called HarvestFest.
 They’ll be bringing out the blankets, turning on the heaters and creating lots of warm rooftop nooks to snuggle in.
 Haybale Skittles and Pumpkin Draughts will be available to play with, and there’s live entertainment, warming street food and a cocktail menu filled with harvest ingredients including autumnal spices until Saturday 27th

 2. Madame Tussauds London promises spooky surprises at an exclusive Dead Famous Halloween Silent Discos in partnership with TimeOut.
-Come dressed as your favourite celebrity (dead or alive) and dance the night away – but quietly… you don’t want to wake the dead famous do you?
+If you’re looking for Halloween things to do in London, come dressed as your favourite celebrity (dead or alive) and dance the night away – but quietly… you don’t want to wake the dead famous do you?
 Saturday 27th October.

 3. Time Out 50 : 50 Years, 50 Covers… Time Out celebrates its 50th birthday with an exhibition looking back at 50 of their best covers from 1968 to the present day.
 At Ladbroke Grove’s Museum of Brands you’ll find cover stars like David Bowie and Elton John, designs by Tracey Emin and Banksy, and lots more archive treats.

-4. Museums at night – the autumnedition of this after-hours takeover is part of a UK-wide festival offering the chance to go behind the scenes of super cool cultural venues.
-Some of London’s best galleries, museums and attractions are taking part including the Transport Museum.
+4. Museums at night – the autumn edition of this after-hours takeover is part of a UK-wide festival offering the chance to go behind the scenes of super cool cultural venues.
+Some of London’s best galleries, museums and attractions are taking part and offering this as an option for things to do in London, including the Transport Museum.

 5. Christmas at Kew begins in November, when the glimmering light trail is switched on for the festive period.
 Featuring a Victorian funfair, you can wander through the gardens after dark, follow the twinkling lights, and warm up with a hot chocolate or mulled wine.
 From 22 November – 5 January.

 6. Ice skating: The Natural History Museum’s rink is always the first to open in time for October half term.
 You can skate around the 30ft Christmas tree in the courtyard of the museum, surrounded by fairy lights.
-The safer option is to sup on a hot chocolate or mulled wine on Benugo’s balcony!
+The safer option for festive things to do in London is to sup on a hot chocolate or mulled wine on Benugo’s balcony!
 From 25th

 7. Africa on the Square returns to Trafalgar Square on Saturday 27 October 12 – 6pm.
 Now in its 4th year, this free event celebrates African arts and culture.
 Last year over 25,00 enjoyed live entertainment, fun stuff for kids, food stalls and roaming entertainment.